davidk/slic3r-action/gcode/README.md

 This action slices STLs into gcode for your 3D printer.
 All of this happens around GitHub's infrastructure.

+### Sample repository

+A test repository that uses this action is [available here](https://github.com/davidk/slic3r-action-test).
+The test repository may not always be in sync with the documented configuration/example, as it's used to test development work.

 ### Getting started

 * A `slic3r` configuration ([Prusa3D's fork](https://github.com/prusa3d/Slic3r/releases)) committed to your repository.